MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 PM> Install-Package AspNetCore.Identity.Services.SendGrid
 ```

+Note: You can sign up for a [free SendGrid account](https://sendgrid.com/) if you do not already have one.

 ## Configure app to support email

 Next we need to configure the application to support our Email provider.
 Start by adding the following code to your startup file: